 There is no treatment for IBV, but treatment with antibiotics to prevent secondary bacterial infections is appropriate.

 TAKE HOME POINTS

 A high biosecurity standard is required with correctly delivered early vaccination between the first and second week of the bird's life.
-These are critical for helping prevent any future production issues.
-Arbor Acres Service Bulletin - Infectious Bronchitis in Parent Stock - January 2009
+These are critical for helping the prevention of any future production issues.